 I love this stuff!
 Thanks for the recipe.
 I’ve had it several times but never made it myself.

 Isn’t it so good?
-We just really started making it at home last year, but it has been around forever.
+It has been around forever.
 I love being able to make it for a quick meal when nothing else sounds good!